South West Africa Territorial Force: Counterinsurgency

+301 Battalion was a great example of a Counter insurgency SWATF Battalion, playing a major role in defending Tsinsabis and Tsumeb, defending roughly 11,000 Civilians.

 Demobilisation

 Under UN resolution 435, the United Nations Transition Assistance Group was mobilised, while SWATF was demobilised, its strength in the last years of operation was at about 22,000.
 Special arrangements were made for two San units of SWATF, as they originated from local tribal communities.
 They were thus allocated land near their previous bases.

 All citizen force units were demobilised.

 The SWATF was completely demobilised on 1 June 1989.

 Withdrawal of some units to South Africa

 UN Resolution 435 additionally called on South Africa to reduce its forces in Namibia to 12,000 before the start of any peace process and finally to 1,500 by 1989.
 Several thousand former SWATF members, especially from the San people who feared reprisals or intimidation, left for South Africa with the withdrawing SADF.

 32 Battalion, whose members to a large extent could not claim Namibian citizenship, also withdrew to South Africa completely.